Galileo project: Arrival

 On December 7, 1995, the orbiter arrived in the Jovian system.
 That day it made a 32500 km flyby of Europa at 11:09 UTC, and then an 890 km flyby of Io at 15:46 UTC, using Io's gravity to reduce its speed, and thereby conserve propellant for use later in the mission.
 At 19:54 it made its closest approach to Jupiter.
-The orbiter's electronics had been heavily shielded against radiation, but the radiation exceeded expectations, and nearly the spacecraft's design limits.
+The orbiter's electronics had been heavily shielded against radiation, but the radiation surpassed expectations, and nearly exceeded the spacecraft's design limits.
 One of the navigational systems failed, but the backup took over.
-Most robotic spacecraft respond to failures by entering safe mode and awaiting further instructions from Earth, but with a minimum of a two-hour signalling delay, this was not possible for Galileo.
+Most robotic spacecraft respond to failures by entering safe mode and awaiting further instructions from Earth, but this was not possible for Galileo during the arrival sequence due to the great distance and consequent long turnaround time.